medically-reviewed-iconClinically Reviewed

 Your heart really IS the most powerful muscle in your body.
 It keeps blood flowing through a vast network of vessels — as long as 75,000 miles!
 Now that's a lot of ground to cover!
 With each beat, it squeezes out a powerful burst of blood — 70 millilitres at a time.
 Over a lifetime, that adds up to thousands of gallons, all delivered with enough force to keep your body healthy and active.

 So, what happens when the heart muscles become weak and begin to fail?
-As it struggles to pump blood efficiently, it leads to a cascade of effects within your body.
+As the heart struggles to pump blood efficiently, it leads to a cascade of effects within your body.
 Around 8-10 million people in India are living with chronic heart failure.
 This is a growing concern, especially because it tends to affect people at a younger age in India than in other parts of the world.
 The good news is that early detection and management can make a big difference.
 Let’s begin by understanding what heart failure is.

 8-10 mn

-people in India are living with chronic heart failure.
+Around 8-10 million people in India are living with chronic heart failure.

 When your heart doesn’t want to go on and on